 “Thank you for being a perfectionist and allowing God to bless you…All of your patients are truly blessed to have you as their doctor.”

-For more information about revision breast surgery or to schedule a consultation with Dr. Brian Braithwaite or Dr. Cobbins, please contact The Aesthetic Institute of Chicago today.
+To speak with Dr. Brian Braithwaite or Dr. Lorri Cobbins and learn more about breast implant removal, please contact The Aesthetic Institute of Chicago today.